The Chainsmokers: 2018: Sick Boy

-On January 17, 2018, they released their single, entitled "Sick Boy", which became the lead single of their sophomore album.
+On January 17, 2018, they released "Sick Boy", which became the lead single of their sophomore album.
 A month later, a new single, "You Owe Me", was released on February 16.
 They also debuted the song "Everybody Hates Me" during a live show in Prague, which was released on March 16.
 On the same month, Billboard named them as number one on their 2018 ranking of dance musicians titled Billboard Dance 100.

 On April 20, they released the fourth single, entitled "Somebody", from their upcoming second studio album.
 In July 2018, a collaboration between the duo and American rapper Juice Wrld, titled "In My Head", was leaked online.
 On July 27, the duo released their fifth single of the year, featuring long time collaborator Emily Warren entitled "Side Effects".
 On August 24, "Save Yourself" was released.
 On September 18, "This Feeling" was released.
 They released the single "Siren", a collaboration with Parisian producer Aazar, on October 26.